 - Loose cables – A loose cable connection can also result in an internet failure.
 So, ensure that the cables are connecting properly.

-- Router outage – Due to router or power outage, the internet services may be temporarily interrupted.
+- Router outage – Due to a wireless router or power outage, the internet services may be temporarily interrupted.

 - DNS Cache – The routers cache the DNS configurations to connect with the internet.
 In some cases, these DNS configurations may be corrupted.
 Because of this issue, some DNS servers are unable to connect, causing an interruption in the connection process.

-- Malfunctioning – A malfunctioned Roku device may also be the reason for poor connectivity or other internet connectivity issues.
-Another reason may be your roku device overheating.
+- Malfunctioning – A malfunctioned device may also be the reason for poor connectivity or other internet connectivity issues.
+Another reason may be your device overheating.

-So, let’s see how to fix Roku TV not connecting to the wifi problem in detail.
+So, let’s see some simple steps on how to fix Roku TV automatically not connecting to the wifi problem in detail.

 Fix 1: Checking Physical Hardware

 The foremost thing before initiating the troubleshooting is to go through an inspection of the hardware.
-Check if your router and Roku devices are working perfectly.
-And if you are using an outdated Roku or router, you might want to replace it to fix the internet issues.
+Check if your router and roku devices are working perfectly, sometimes they need a fresh start.
+And if you are using an outdated Roku stick or router, you might want to replace it to fix the internet issues.

 Fix 2: Make Sure All Cables are Properly Connected